About the Meeting

 How to Submit

-All abstracts will be blind-reviewed by the Program Committee.
 Submissions will be made through the Conference Manager Software and all submitters are required to be members of the Flux Society.
-All submissions will be considered for a 10-minute Science of Learning Symposium as well as a 5-minute Flash Talk, unless the submitter opts out.
+You may opt to submit a Poster only, or a Poster and a 5-minute Flash Talk.
 Flash Talk presenters will also present their posters at the Flux Congress.
+All abstracts will be blind reviewed by the Program Committee

 Submission deadlines are 23:59 Central Daylight Time on the indicated submission date.